yzhang3000/Machine-Learning-Technique-on-PET-block-detector-development-Part1/python/PET_detector_block_02-1.md

 * Using processed energy distributions (summed photons in each side) as the input variables could provide good results.
 * Light channel decoding with polynomial regression could achieve 0.55 accuracy, compare to 0.52 accuracy using conventional method using lookup table.
 * Arithmatic average, Geometric average and complex weight average all provide similar accuracy from 0.54 to 0.55.
+* Logistic regression runs much slow than other methods, and its performance is poor.
+Best accuracy with geometric mean is 0.47.

 ##
 ## Continued in Part 2-2